WeCanCodeIT/WCCI-Summer-2017-CLE/Week1/Assignments/FortuneTeller.md

 - [ ] GitHub repository created from correct folder and contains solution file

 ### Part 1
-- [ ] Ask the user for the userís first name
+- [ ] Ask the user for the user‚Äôs first name
-- [ ] Ask the user for the userís last name
+- [ ] Ask the user for the user‚Äôs last name
-- [ ] Ask the user for the userís age
+- [ ] Ask the user for the user‚Äôs age
-- [ ] Ask the user for the userís birth month (as an 'int')
+- [ ] Ask the user for the user‚Äôs birth month (as an 'int')
-- [ ] Ask the user for the userís favorite ROYGBIV color
+- [ ] Ask the user for the user‚Äôs favorite ROYGBIV color
-  - [ ] If the user does not know what ROYGBIV is, ask them to enter ìHelpî to get a list of the ROYGBIV colors
+  - [ ] If the user does not know what ROYGBIV is, ask them to enter ‚ÄúHelp‚Äù to get a list of the ROYGBIV colors
 - [ ] Ask the user for the number of siblings the user has

 ### Part 2
-- [ ] If the userís age is an odd number, then they will retire in ____ years, or ___ years if their age is an even number.
+- [ ] If the user‚Äôs age is an odd number, then they will retire in ____ years, or ___ years if their age is an even number.
-- [ ] If the userís number of siblings is 0, then they will have a vacation home in ____ (location), or 1 then they will have a vacation home in ____ (location), or 2 then they will have a vacation home in ____ (location), or 3 then they will have a vacation home in ____ (location), or more than 3 then they will have a vacation home in ____ (location).
-If the user enters anything other than a number greater than or equal to 0, they should get a bad vacation home!
+- [ ] If the user‚Äôs number of siblings is 0, then they will have a vacation home in ____ (location), or 1 then they will have a vacation home in ____ (location), or 2 then they will have a vacation home in ____ (location), or 3 then they will have a vacation home in ____ (location), or more than 3 then they will have a vacation home in ____ (location).
+If the user enters a number that is less than 0, they should get a bad vacation home!
-- [ ] Depending on which ROYGBIV color is the userís favorite, they will have a specific mode of transportation (i.e. car, boat, plane, etc.)
+- [ ] Depending on which ROYGBIV color is the user‚Äôs favorite, they will have a specific mode of transportation (i.e. car, boat, plane, etc.)
-- [ ] If the userís birth month is 1-4, they will have $____ in the bank; if the user's birth month is 5-8, they will have $____ in the bank; and if it is 9-12, then they will have $____ in the bank.
+- [ ] If the user‚Äôs birth month is 1-4, they will have $____ in the bank; if the user's birth month is 5-8, they will have $____ in the bank; and if it is 9-12, then they will have $____ in the bank.
 If the user enters something other than 01-12 as their birth month, they will have $0.00 in the bank.

 ### Part 3
-- [ ] The userís fortune should be written as such:
+- [ ] The user‚Äôs fortune should be written as such:
   - [ ] [First Name] [Last Name] will retire in [# of Years] with [Amount of Money] in the bank, a vacation home in [Location] and a [Mode of Transportation].
 - [ ] Program should be able to handle whether or not a user inputs capital or lowercase letters.

 ## Stretch Tasks:
-- [ ] Give the user the ability to quit the program at any point where the program is looking for user input, by typing ìQuitî (should not be case sensitive).
-The program should print ìNobody likes a quitter...î before ending.
+- [ ] Give the user the ability to quit the program at any point where the program is looking for user input, by typing ‚ÄúQuit‚Äù (should not be case sensitive).
+The program should print ‚ÄúNobody likes a quitter...‚Äù before ending.